markhuang1212/turbofil-xyz/CONTRIBUTE.md

 * `src/env.json`: The configuration files.
 It mainly contains the urls of the servers that this backend fetch from.

-* `src/env.schema.json`: The JSON-Schema for the configuration file.
-Enables auto-complete, type checking, etc.

 * `src/Types.ts`: All the interface (type declarations).
 Namespace `Getter` is used by all Getters, and namespace `Handlers` is used by all Middlewares.

 * `src/index.ts`: The entry point of the backend. `index.ts` is run when the backend is started.